sambacha/hardhat-spark/docs/concepts/module_builder/contract_instance.md

 # Contract instance

-If you want to call some contract function or read any contract property you will need to call `.instace()` function first in order to get `ethers.Contract` like object to interact with.
+If you want to call some contract function or read any contract property you will need to call `.instance()` function first in order to get `ethers.Contract` like object to interact with.

 ```typescript